 1. Set Boundaries

-Setting boundaries is absolutely vital to managing the family dynamics you experience during the holidays.
-Remember, you do not set boundaries as a means of harming others, rather protecting yourself.
-For example, if you find yourself cornered by an uncle of yours who never stops talking, set the boundary for yourself that you will excuse yourself from the conversation before it becomes too overwhelming.
+Setting boundaries is absolutely vital to navigating family dynamics during the holidays.
+Setting boundaries is not to harm others or close yourself off from your family, boundaries are for protecting yourself from things, situations, and people that have the potential to harm you.
+Setting boundaries is an important part of taking care of yourself.
+For example, if you find yourself cornered by an uncle of yours who never stops trying to encourage you to drink, set a boundary for yourself that you will excuse yourself from the conversation before it becomes too overwhelming.

 2. Review Your Expectations